 Colleges, School and Institutes

 Economic and accompanying nutrition transition in middle-income countries is resulting in rapidly increasing childhood obesity prevalence, exceeding acceleration rates in the West.
 Previous school-based obesity prevention reviews have mainly included studies from high-income countries.
-This review aimed to summarise the evidence from randomised controlled trials evaluating the effectiveness of school-based interventions in preventing childhood obesity in middle-income countries.
+This review aimed to summarize the evidence from randomized controlled trials evaluating the effectiveness of school-based interventions in preventing childhood obesity in middle-income countries.
 Six electronic databases were searched: MEDLINE, EMBASE, CINAHL Plus, LILACS, IBECS and WPRIM.
-Eligibility criteria included: middle-income country setting, randomised/cluster-randomised controlled trials, children aged 4-12 years, and school-based interventions targeting dietary intake and/or physical activity.
-Twenty-one cluster-randomised controlled trials, conducted in Asia (n=10), South America (n=4), North America (n=4) and the Middle East (n=3), were included.
+Eligibility criteria included middle-income country setting, randomized/cluster-randomized controlled trials, children aged 4–12 years and school-based interventions targeting dietary intake and/or physical activity.
+Twenty-one cluster-randomized controlled trials, conducted in Asia (n = 10), South America (n = 4), North America (n = 4) and the Middle East (n = 3), were included.
 Fifteen studies reported a significant intervention effect on at least one adiposity-related outcome.
-Characteristics of effective interventions included: combined diet and PA interventions, school teacher-delivery, duration >8 months, parental involvement, education sessions and school food modifications.
+Characteristics of effective interventions included combined diet and PA interventions, school teacher-delivery, duration of >8 months, parental involvement, education sessions and school food modifications.
 The risk of bias in these trials was mixed.
-The pooled estimate of the odds ratio for obesity in intervention vs. control schools (9 studies) was 0.77; 95%CI: 0.63 to 0.94; p=0.009.
+The pooled estimate of the odds ratio for obesity in intervention versus control schools (nine studies) was 0.77; 95% CI, 0.63 to 0.94; p = 0.009.
 In conclusion, there is some evidence to support school-based interventions in preventing childhood obesity in middle-income countries.

 |Number of pages||39|